pmahnke/stmgrts/_posts/2016/2016-04-16-event-golden-thread.md

 *The Golden Thread: An Exhibition Celebrating 50 years (1966 – 2016) of the Arts in Richmond upon Thames*

-Where will you find costumes worn by Rudolf Nureyev and Margot Fonteyn; Midsummer’s Night Dream enacted by puppets; and over 100 ceramic swans?
-The answer is at Arts Richmond’s 50th Anniversary.
+Where will you find costumes worn by Rudolf Nureyev and Margot Fonteyn; Midsummer's Night Dream enacted by puppets; and over 100 ceramic swans?
+The answer is at Arts Richmond's 50th Anniversary.

 The Golden Thread exhibition includes exhibits from a wide range of arts and cultural organisations affiliated to Arts Richmond in an exuberant celebration of the wealth of the arts of all kinds in the borough.

-The Exhibition also highlights Arts Richmond’s own proud history of its contribution to Richmond’s rich and varied cultural life particularly through the Swan Drama Awards, Arts & Photography Exhibitions and Choral Workshops, and Literature events.
+The Exhibition also highlights Arts Richmond's own proud history of its contribution to Richmond's rich and varied cultural life particularly through the Swan Drama Awards, Arts & Photography Exhibitions and Choral Workshops, and Literature events.

 To celebrate the Exhibition, Arts Richmond has programmed a series of showcase weekends, which will showcase a selection of societies current programmes, activities and events on the below dates: